geoschem/GCHP/docs/source/supplement/rundir-config.rst

 Each core therefore processes 576 cells.
 Since each core handles one face, each core communicates with four other cores (four surrounding faces).
 Maximizing squareness of grid cells per core is done automatically within :file:`runConfig.sh` if variable :samp:`NXNY_AUTO` is set to :samp:`ON`.

 Further discussion about domain decomposition is in :file:`runConfig.sh` section :literal:`Domain Decomposition`.

-Split a simulation into multiple jobs
-"""""""""""""""""""""""""""""""""""""

-There is an option to split up a single simulation into separate serial jobs.
-To use this option, do the following:

-1. Update :file:`runConfig.sh` with your full simulation (all runs) start and end dates, and the duration per segment (single run).
-   Also update the number of runs options to reflect to total number of jobs that will be submitted (:literal:`NUM_RUNS`).
-   Carefully read the comments in :file:`runConfig.sh` to ensure you understand how it works.
-2. Optionally turn on monthly diagnostic (:literal:`Monthly_Diag`).
-   Only turn on monthly diagnostics if your run duration is monthly.
-3. Use :file:`gchp.multirun.run` as your run script, or adapt it if your cluster does not use SLURM.
-   It is located in the runScriptSamples subdirectory of your run directory.
-   As with the regular :file:`gchp.run`, you will need to update the file with compute resources consistent with :file:`runConfig.sh`.
-   **Note that you should not submit the run script directly**.
-   It will be done automatically by the file described in the next step.
-4. Use :file:`gchp.multirun.sh` to submit your job, or adapt it if your cluster does not use SLURM.
-   It is located in the :file:`runScriptSamples/` subdirectory of your run directory.
-   For example, to submit your series of jobs, type: :literal:`./gchp.multirun.sh`

-There is much documentation in the headers of both :file:`gchp.multirun.run` and :file:`gchp.multirun.sh` that is worth reading and getting familiar with, although not entirely necessary to get the multi-run option working.
-If you have not done so already, it is worth trying out a simple multi-segmented run of short duration to demonstrate that the multi-segmented run configuration and scripts work on your system.
-For example, you could do a 3-hour simulation with 1-hour duration and number of runs equal to 3.

-The multi-run script assumes use of SLURM, and a separate SLURM log file is created for each run.
-There is also log file called :file:`multirun.log` with high-level information such as the start, end, duration, and job ids for all jobs submitted.
-If a run fails then all scheduled jobs are cancelled and a message about this is sent to that log file.
-Inspect this and your other log files, as well as output in the :file:`OutputDir/` directory prior to using for longer duration runs.

 Change domain stack size
 """"""""""""""""""""""""